 For 15 years, Silent Hill has proudly remained on the creepier end of the survival horror spectrum.
 It is also one of the most successful, despite what Konami's woeful cancellation of the highly promising Silent Hills may tell you (did you get the Playable Teaser on PS4 before they took it down?).
 In 2007, they brought the series to the arcades with this light gun shooter.

 Light guns shooters come with their own tropes and design staples which are the antithesis of what a survival horror aims to be.
-When playing Silent Hill, you are constantly on edge, awaiting for that inevitable ghoul to jump out.
+When playing Silent Hill, you are constantly on edge, waiting for that inevitable ghoul to jump out.
 All the while you're worrying if you have enough elusive ammo to survive such an encounter.
-You spend more time fearing about the fight that actually fighting.
+You spend more time fearing the fight that actually fighting it.
 You also juggle a lot of keys.

 Another step backwards is in the voice acting.
-Resident Evil may be known for its Jill sandwiches, masters of unlocking and other cheesey gems, but Konami's misty town had far more thought and talent put behind it.
-At a time when truly bad FMV games were a thing, this made it stand out, elevating it to one of the scariest interactive experiences even to this day.
-The arcade game didn't care so much for the script or acting, perhaps believing that it's expected of games of this type.
-What it actually does is make it feel more like SEGA's House of the Dead than Silent Hill.
+Resident Evil may be known for its Jill sandwiches, the master of unlocking and other vocal gems that are just a cheesy, but Konami's misty town had far more thought and talent put behind it's acting and script.
+At a time when truly bad acting in FMV games were a thing, this made it stand out, elevating it to one of the scariest interactive experiences even to this day.
+The arcade game didn't care so much for the acting or dialogue, perhaps believing that it's expected of games of this type.
+What it actually does is make it feel more like SEGA's B-movie inspired The House of the Dead than the psychological horror of Silent Hill.

 If you press start without any conception of what a Silent Hill game should be, you may find a lot to like about this entry that seems destined to be forgotten.
 It's a fun, short diversion and a curious attempt to do something different with a named franchise.
 It's just so disappointing that there's nothing new beyond this.